-Save the Frogs Day is an annual campaign taking place on the last Saturday of April to help raise awareness about the plight of frog species worldwide.
-This year, it takes place on April 29.
+Save the Frogs Day is an annual campaign to help raise awareness about the plight of frog species worldwide.
+This year, it takes place on April 27.
 It also encourages appreciation and a celebration of the amphibians’ role in keeping nature in balance.
 Frogs are in danger of being wiped out, so it is up to us to make sure that they continue to roam the Earth happily.
 Let’s use this day and spread much-needed awareness about this endangered species.

 History of Save the Frogs Day